👉 Thinking about switching? Get up to four months free when you join Nextiva up to 100 employees.

 – GoTo Connect: Value for money, good for globally distributed teams with video conferencing needs.

-– Ooma Office: Simple and affordable, best for small businesses with basic phone requirements.
+– Ooma Office: Simple and affordable, best for small companies with basic phone requirements.